dwbutler/logstash-logger/README.md

 }
 ```

-## Custom log fields
+## Custom Log Fields

-LogStash-Logger by default will log a json object with the format below.
+`LogStashLogger` by default will log a JSON object with the format below.

 ```json
 {